Unit VIII. Healing the Soul

 we saw with the gunas.
 Active and passive are the two aspects that

 produce dualities.
-But the dualities need the neutralizing force,
+But the dualities need the neutralizing force, rather

-We met this law in the Kabbalah where Yod plus He led to Vau
+met this law in the Kabbalah where Yod plus He led to Vau

 which, in turn produced He or Kether at the apex of the Tree